Bible Reading: Matthew 20:20-28

 Whoever wants to be a leader among you must be your servant.
 Matthew 20:26

-Rachel is a prime example of an “egoist,” a person who thinks he or she is the center of the universe.
-Egoists put themselves before everyone else, thinking, Forget everybody else.
+Ms. Rachel is an “egoist,” a person who sees herself as the center of the universe.
+She puts her interests before those of everyone else, thinking, Forget everybody else.
 As long as I get what I want out of life, I’ll be happy.
+But life doesn’t work that way.
+Following that strategy can make people wealthy or powerful, but it also leaves them bitter and lonely.

-But it doesn’t work that way.
-People who follow that course can end up wealthy or powerful, but they also reap a harvest of loneliness and bitterness.
-Jesus taught that each human being is immensely important to God.
-Recognizing the value of those around you doesn’t get in the way of your happiness.
-It’s part of what makes your happiness happen.
+Jesus taught that you and every other human being are immensely and equally important to God.
+Realizing the worth of everyone around you doesn’t get in the way of your happiness.
+It makes happiness happen.